QuetzalQatl/DiscordChessScraper/README.md

 Python tool to scrape the clipboard for information from the Discord Chess Bot.
-Can also reverse the boards to show the black side of the game, and can make an animated gif off the game.
+Can also reverse the boards to show the black side of the game, and can make an animated gif showing the game.

  <b>-dependencies:<br/></b>
 pip install imageio<br/>